AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 Producing source traces with |gcvins|
 #####################################

-The production of :term:`source traces` is performed by an instrumented version of the original program running in its regular execution environment.
+The production of :term:`source traces <Source Trace>` is performed by an instrumented version of the original program running in its regular execution environment.
 A |gcvins| command produces alternative sources for units of interest, with additional data structures and code statements solely aimed at tracking coverage related information.
 Coverage data is output in accordance